 At The Law Offices of John M. McCabe, P.A., in Cary, North Carolina, we represent people throughout the N.C. area who have had an unfortunate encounter with a negligent drone operator or a defective drone.
 While highly popular and commercially useful, drone usage has little to no regulations currently – allowing almost anyone at any time to operate them.
-If you or a loved one have been negatively affected or injured by the operation of a drone, our drone injury lawyers can help you decide how to proceed.
+If you or a loved one have been negatively affected or injured by the operation of a drone, our drone injury lawyer can help you decide how to proceed.

-Drones are often referred to as: quadcopters, quadcopter devices, UCV (unmanned civilian vehicles), remote-controlled flying devices and UAS (unmanned aviation systems).
-Regardless of the name, if they are involved in an injury or they cause personal property damage, you may have a claim for damages including:
+Drones are often referred to as quadcopters, quadcopter devices, UCV (unmanned civilian vehicles), remote-controlled flying devices, and UAS (unmanned aviation systems).
+Regardless of the name, if they are involved in an injury, or they cause personal property damage, you may have a claim for damages, including:

 While drones are not heavily regulated “yet,” there are pertinent guidelines that are readily accessible for North Carolina users: